ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 ### Saving exported data to a CSV file

-To save exported data to a file, we can use `[INTO…OUTFILE](https://clickhouse.com/docs/en/sql-reference/statements/select/into-outfile/)` clause:
+To save exported data to a file, we can use the `[INTO…OUTFILE](https://clickhouse.com/docs/en/sql-reference/statements/select/into-outfile/)` clause:

 ```sql
 SELECT *